IrelDev/Heads-Hands-Test-Assignment/README.md

 ## Installation

-Being In the terminal, navigate to the project folder, then install carthage dependencies:
+Being In terminal, navigate to the project folder and install carthage dependencies:

 `carthage update --platform iOS`<br>
-Add `--use-xcframeworks` attribute if you build using M1 mac
+Add `--use-xcframeworks` attribute if you're using M1 mac

 ## Made by [Kirill Pustovalov](https://github.com/IrelDev)